Chapter Five III

 Mason is staring up, he’s comprehending, but not quite believing, he wants to rip me open.

 “As I mentioned, we won’t just abandon you, Mason.
 We’re committed, in for a penny, in for a pound…of your flesh.
 I’m your therapist after all.
-So we’ll be looking over your shoulder for an undefined period of time," I raise my hands and spread them wide, smiling at my quarry, "we have friends.....everywhere.
+So we’ll be looking over your shoulder for an undefined period of time, we have friends," I raise my hands and spread them wide, smiling at my quarry....."everywhere.
 They’re anxious to keep an eye on you and more anxious to report bad behavior.
 If we hear anything that suggests you haven’t been responding to therapy, you get to see me again.
 Next time, for far more…intensive…counseling.”